theogiraudet/Bookshelf/docs/modules/log.md

 ### Customize the Format

-Bookshelf proposes to define different log message format according to the namespace.
+Bookshelf proposes to define different log message formats according to the namespace.
 To add new log message formats, you have to write directly inside the storage array `bs:const log.messages`:

 ```{code-block} mcfunction